Journalist Recounts The Absurdity And Torture Of 544 Days In Iran's Evin Prison

 On conjugal visits with Yegi in prison

-It turned out that the Koran says that the marriages are nullified if they're not consummated on a regular basis.
+It turned out that the Quran says that the marriages are nullified if they're not consummated on a regular basis.
 I found that hard to believe, that that was codified into Iranian law, but it is.
 And after many months, they started giving us the opportunity to spend a few hours together periodically, which boggles my mind, but it wasn't something that I was going to say no to. ...

 It was so creepy.
 The whole thing was really creepy.
 It had a room with a mattress on the floor, a small kind of dorm refrigerator, a little shower. ...
 There was a sign in the room that said that there was no surveillance devices in this room, out of respect and courtesy and Islamic chastity, or whatever it said — and that just kind of tipped us off to the fact that there was almost certainly plenty of devices in the room.
 But it was a small morsel of opportunity to be close to my wife, to talk, to hold hands to do what husbands and wives have been doing for millennia.
 I think it helped in the later months from going more insane.